juliadietlmeier/CMRxRecon_insightdcu/README.md

 # CMRxRecon_insightdcu
 Prototype and Submission files for the MICCAI 2023 STACOM workshop (CMRxRecon challenge)

-The weights for trained denoising UNET are on drive https://drive.google.com/file/d/1muzBNRrypFeifJGC_TvWD55YrlUgfWQ1/view?usp=sharing
+The weights for trained denoising UNET are on drive https://drive.google.com/file/d/1muzBNRrypFeifJGC_TvWD55YrlUgfWQ1/view?usp=sharing This denoising UNET was trained on long axis images only.

 Currently combining the coils with rss in reconstruct_mc_image.py after the reconstruction with UNET.